kernel-build-containers

 $ bash start_container.sh clang-15 ~/linux-stable/linux-stable/ ~/linux-stable/build_out/ -- make defconfig

-Hey, we gonna use sudo for running docker
+Hey, we gonna use sudo for running the container

 Starting "kernel-build-container:clang-15"